-Heating and hot water

-Repair category 1

-Notes There is a gas fired central heating system.
-All gas appliances should be tested and thereafter regularly maintained by a Gas Safe registered contractor.
+Heating and hot water Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
 It is recommended good practice that gas boilers are serviced on an annual basis by an appropriately qualified person.
-The boiler's installation/service history should be checked by referring to the installation/service records.
+The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.
-We have been informed by the Seller that the central heating system is to be replaced and all documentation in relation to this should be transferred.
+It is understood from the vendor that the boiler was recently installed and any available documentation and/or guarantees regarding this should be obtained.